99 and 44/100% Dead

-99 and 44/100% Dead! is a 1974 American action comedy film directed by John Frankenheimer and starring Richard Harris.
+99 and 44/100% Dead!, released in the UK as Call Harry Crown, is a 1974 American action comedy film directed by John Frankenheimer and starring Richard Harris.
 The title is a play on an advertising slogan for Ivory soap.

+In the film, a professional contract killer is hired to take part in a conflict between two rival crime bosses.
+The mission gets personal when the killer's love interest is kidnapped by the rival gang.

 Plot

 Harry Crown, a stylish professional hit man with a pair of Browning Hi-Power 9mm pistols with ivory grips, carried in a shoulder holster, is brought in by mob boss "Uncle Frank" Kelly when his operation is challenged by Big Eddie, a grinning, lisping rival.

 Crown is caught in the crossfire, as is his romantic interest, Buffy, a third-grade schoolteacher.
 In his attempt to take over the rackets, Big Eddie has hired Marvin "The Claw" Zuckerman, a sadistic one-armed killer with a prosthetic attachment that includes machine guns and knives.

 Buffy is abducted, causing Harry to ignore Uncle Frank's warnings not to take on Eddie's men in broad daylight.
 A showdown in a warehouse results in The Claw being overpowered and literally disarmed.
 Harry appears to be too late to save Buffy, but a gunshot rings out and Big Eddie falls to the ground, slain by Uncle Frank.